uber/orbit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to orbit's documentation!
+Orbit Documentation
 =================================

 .. toctree::
    :maxdepth: 1
-   :caption: Contents:
+   :caption: Orbit Core:

    getting_started
    modules